arjuaman/100_days_of_C_and_CPP_coding/README.md

 Day 97: Array pairs, Check if n and its double exist, Find numbers with even number of digits, Maximum average subarray (sliding window), Sum of all odd length subarrays;<br>
 Day 98: Convert a number to hexadecimal, Count the number of consistent strings, Invert binary tree, Matrix diagonal Sum, Partition equal subset sum;<br>
 Day 99: Find pivot index, Find the middle index in array, Longest common subsequence of three sequences, Merge two binary trees, Three consecutive odds;<br>
+Day 100: Convert Binary Number in a linked list to integer, Maximum gold (0-1 knapsack), Maximum product of two elements in an array, N-ary tree preorder traversal, Subtract the produt and sum of digits of an integer;<br>